Drinking Water Challenge

 Example: A three person household would have a target of 2,100 gallons (3 people x 100 gallons x 7 days).

-Start the challenge by recording your water meter reading before going to bed Saturday night (see How to Read Your Meter).
-End the challenge by rereading your meter just before bed the following Saturday.
+Start the challenge by recording your water meter reading before going to bed on a night of your choice (see How to Read Your Meter).
+End the challenge by rereading your meter just before bed one full week later.

 Convert your meter readings to gallons